Queensland Road Safety Forums

 Participants discussed the key road safety issues affecting older road users in the Bundaberg/North Burnett local government areas.
 Their feedback supports the Queensland Road Safety Action Plan 2020–21 and will inform development of the next road safety strategy.

-Delegates participated in a future focused workshop for stakeholders on road safety issues in the Maranoa Region.
+Delegates participated in a future-focused workshop for stakeholders on road safety issues in the Maranoa Region.
 This was followed by an open forum for community members.
 All feedback will inform the development of the next road safety strategy.

-Delegates participated in a future focused workshop on road safety issues affecting the Cairns Region.
+Delegates participated in a future-focused workshop on road safety issues affecting the Cairns Region.
 Their feedback will inform the development of the next road safety strategy.

 The event was held at Parliament House and gathered more than 70 representatives from industry, government, research organisations, peak bodies and the community.
 It was designed to build on the forums held in Townsville and Toowoomba in 2018 and Maryborough and Rockhampton in 2019.
-Discussion focused on three key themes raised by stakeholders in these forums:
+Discussion focused on 3 key themes raised by stakeholders in these forums:

 This feedback further informed development of the Queensland Road Safety Action Plan 2020–21.

-Participants discussed the key road safety issues affecting the Wide Bay Burnett District and possible solutions.
+Participants discussed the key road safety issues affecting the Wide Bay Burnett district and possible solutions.
 Their feedback informed development of the Queensland Road Safety Action Plan 2020–21.

 Participants in this forum discussed potential short and longer-term solutions to the key road safety issues in their region.

-This forum was held in Townsville on as part of Queensland Road Safety Week and focused on seatbelt use.
+This forum was held in Townsville as part of Queensland Road Safety Week and focused on seatbelt use.
 Ideas generated focused on communication, engagement and experiments.
-“Seatbelts: Let's make it click” identifies actions being implemented or further investigated.
+Seatbelts: Let's make it click identifies actions being implemented or further investigated.

 Vulnerable road users and driver distraction were the focus of the fifth Safer Roads, Safer Queensland Forum held at Parliament House.
-Initiatives identified at the Forum will build on those already outlined in Queensland's Road Safety Action Plan 2017–19.
+Initiatives identified at the forum will build on those already outlined in Queensland's Road Safety Action Plan 2017–19.

 The primary focus of the fourth forum was how to reduce and eliminate the number of people seriously injured on Queensland roads.
 The ideas generated at the forum informed the development of the next 2 year road safety action plan.
-Read the key themes and summary of the fourth Safer Roads, Safer Queensland Forum.
+Read the key themes and summary of the fourth Safer roads, safer Queensland forum.

 The third forum gathered members together to focus on drink and drug driving in Queensland.

-The second forum was held after Queensland Road Safety Week, at Parliament House to launch the new Safer Roads, Safer Queensland: Queensland's Road Safety Strategy 2015-21 and Action Plan 2015-17 and discuss their implementation.
+The second forum was held after Queensland Road Safety Week at Parliament House, to launch the new Safer roads, safer Queensland: Queensland's Road Safety Strategy 2015-21 and Action Plan 2015-17 and discuss their implementation.

-As a commitment of Queensland's Road Safety Action Plan 2015-17, in late 2015 the department convened a Citizens' Taskforce made up of 25 randomly recruited Queenslanders to consider if incentives could help improve driver safety, including for young people.
+As a commitment of Queensland's Road Safety Action Plan 2015-17, in late 2015 the department convened a Citizens task force made up of 25 randomly recruited Queenslanders to consider if incentives could help improve driver safety, including for young people.

 The group included young drivers, parents of young drivers, experienced drivers and people who have commercial driving experience.
 Members came from the greater Brisbane area, Sunshine Coast, Gold Coast, Bundaberg, Mackay, Rockhampton, Cairns and Townsville.

-The Citizens’ Taskforce independently developed and submitted its report Incentives to improve road safety to the Queensland Government.
-The government's response and planned actions are contained in its report Response to the 2015 Citizens’ Taskforce Report: Incentives to improve road safety.
+The Citizens' task force independently developed and submitted its report Incentives to improve road safety to the Queensland Government.
+The government's response and planned actions are contained in its report Response to the 2015 Citizens' task force report: Incentives to improve road safety.